 Superiorly, the heads of the vastus muscles and rectus femoris converge and insert onto the patella.
 The aponeuroses of the vastus medialis and vastus lateralis muscles continue distally to form the medial and lateral patellar retinacula.
 These retinacula maintain the central alignment of the patella in the trochlea.
 The retinacula also maintain the connection of the muscles to the tibia, such that intact retinacula may allow for active knee extension even when a non-displaced patellar fracture is present.
 (Displacement of the fracture will tear the retinacula, and active extension will be absent.)

-primary function of the patella is to increase the extension force of the
+The primary function of the patella is to increase the extension force

-quadriceps muscle.
-This is achieved by shifting the quadriceps tendon and
+of the quadriceps muscle.
+This is achieved by shifting the quadriceps